Using an annotated bibliography to assess learning

 - provide examples of major sources of information available on a topic

-It is useful to produce a clear brief to define the purpose of the annotated bibliography as well as what the annotated bibliography should provide.
+It is essential to produce a clear brief to define the purpose of the annotated bibliography as well as what the annotated bibliography should provide.
 This could include amongst others:

 - full reference details of the text / resource

-- details of the method employed by the author
+- details of the method employed by the author, including how AI was used (if applicable)

-- an overview of the argument made by the author
+- an synopsis of the argument made by the author/s

 - identification of the advantages / limits in the way the study was conducted